Gatling Executor

 timeout, retrieve-resources, retrieve-resources-regex

-Some asserts can be added to request.
-Assert describes templates and area for search (contains and subject accordingly), regexp and inverse marks.
-You can look for particular response code in http-code part or for string and regular expression in body of request.
-Next yaml example shows the way these features can be used and ready to conversion to scala automatically:
+Some Asserts can be added to request.
+An Assert describes templates and an area for search (contains and subject accordingly), regexp, and inverse marks.
+You can look for a particular response code in the http-code part or for string, and for a regular expression in the body of request.

 execution: